As of 1/17/17, we now refer to "apps" as "projects."

 The query above returns the number of users who logged their first event (specified by first_event = 'True') and hence were new users on March 1, 2015.
 The red text of the query above should be adjusted to your specific case.

-Dates and times are in UTC (formatted yyyy-mm-dd hh:mm:ss), so if you are interested in getting new user counts for different time zones, forgo the DATE() function and offset the full timestamps by the appropriate differential.
+Dates and times are in UTC (formatted yyyy-mm-dd hh:mm:ss), so if you are interested in getting new user counts for different time zones, then forgo the DATE() function and offset the full timestamps by the appropriate differential.

 For example, for the number of daily active users in the 24-hour period corresponding to March 1st Pacific Time, modify the event_time part of the query above to: